Updated for 2022

 13806 La Mirada Blvd., La Mirada, CA 90638

 Buccaneer Bay is a family-friendly, pirate-themed water park.
-It includes water slides, an interactive play structure, spray pad areas, and more.
-In keeping with the pirate-theme, kids can play on a skull rock, a marooned ship, and more.
-Currently, Buccaneer Bay remains closed.
-Check the website for updates as they become available.
+It includes water slides, an interactive play structure, spray pad areas, and other fun entertainment.
+In keeping with the pirate theme, kids can play on a skull rock, a marooned ship, and more.